 I feel my supervisor and director did not treat me fairly and consistent like other employees in the department.
 My employment terminated due to my writing.
 I obtained writing memos and documents from co-workers to explain my case.
 I have done some research and found there have only been two male...
 Read more »

 It's illegal to discriminate based on gender, but I'm not sure I hear evidence relating to that in your question.
 More details are necessary to provide a professional analysis of your issue.
 The best first step is an Initial Consultation with an Attorney such as myself.
-You can read more about me,...Read more »
+You can read more...Read more »

 Fiancé only signed one contract with planner for 28k where her commission would be 20% of that agreed amount per contract.
 Though through out the weeks planner only pushed ideas she saw fit and not what we specified when we initially met her.
 Fiancé ended up locating a venue which is the majority...
 Read more »